codahale/veil-go/README.md

 Encrypting a Veil message uses the following process:

 1. An ephemeral Ristretto255/DH key pair is generated.
-2. A plaintext header is generated, containing the ephemeral secret key, the total length of encrypted headers, and the length of the plaintext message bytes.
+2. A plaintext header is generated, containing the ephemeral secret key and the total length of encrypted headers.
-3. For each recipient, a copy of the header is encrypted using the initiator's secret key and the recipient's public key, and written as output.
-Fake recipients may be added by writing random data instead of an encrypted header.
+3. For each recipient, a copy of the header is encrypted using the sender's secret key and the recipient's public key, and written as output.
-4. The plaintext message has random padding bytes appended to it, and is encrypted using the initiator's secret key, the ephemeral public key, and the encrypted headers as authenticated data.
+4. The plaintext message is encrypted using the sender's secret key, the ephemeral public key, and the encrypted headers as authenticated data, using STREAM to encrypt the plaintext in blocks.
-5. The encrypted headers and encrypted, padded message are returned.

 To decrypt a message, the recipient iterates through the message, searching for a decryptable header using the shared secret between the ephemeral public key and recipient's secret key.
-When a header is successfully decrypted, the ephemeral secret key is used to decrypt the encrypted message, and the padding is removed.
+When a header is successfully decrypted, the ephemeral secret key and the sender's public key is used to re-derive the shared secret, and the message is decrypted.

 ### Password-Based Encryption

-To safely store secret keys, Argon2id is used with a 32-byte random salt to derive a ChaCha20Poly1305 key and nonce.
+To safely store secret keys, Argon2id is used with a 16-byte random salt to derive a ChaCha20Poly1305 key and nonce.
 The secret key is encrypted with ChaCha20Poly1305, using the Argon2id parameters as authenticated data.